 The Everest Base Camp Trek is one of the most popular treks in Nepal, and perhaps represents the quintessential Himalayan trekking experience.
 Welcoming thousands of trekkers each year hoping to catch a glimpse of one of the world's most famous mountains, the Everest Base Camp trek is known for its spectacular mountain views, culminating at Everest Base Camp (5360 meters) and locations where you can gaze at the tallest mountain in the world.
 Along with this, you have the opportunity to experience the Sherpa culture, the unique indigenous people who make this region of Nepal their home.
-Opportunities to sightsee in Sagarmatha National Park, a world heritage site, also are available where one can see a variety of Himalayan flora and visit the highest Buddhist monasteries in the world.
+Opportunities to sightsee in Sagarmatha National Park, a world heritage site, and a refuge for musk deer, snow leopard, Himalayan tahr, black bear and many spectacular types of iridescent pheasant, walk through suspension bridges spanning chasms of thin air, also are available where one can see a variety of Himalayan flora and visit the highest Buddhist monasteries in the world.

 Day 01: Arrival in Kathmandu, Nepal / Transfer to hotel On your first day in Nepal, you will be welcomed and picked up directly from the airport by our staff and transported to your hotel where you will receive refreshments.

 Day 02: Full day of sightseeing visiting Kathmandu’s most famous sites Nepal is rich in culture and art and has many distinctive monuments.
 On this day, a guided tour of the Kathmandu valley will give you an glimpse into Nepali culture including visits to famed historic and religious sites such as Swayambhunath Temple (Buddhist), Pashupatinath Temple (Hindu), Bouddhanath, and Kathmandu’s famed Durbar Square.